DiCarlo Lab team norms and values

 Franziska Geiger Franzi joined the lab in 2019 as a Visiting Student.
 She primarily worked with Martin Schrimpf building the infrastructure for Brain-Score as well as pursuing her Masters Thesis project focused on building ventral stream models with fewer supervised synaptic updates but high brain predictivity and simulating how the ventral stream wires itself up.
 She is in the process of applying to graduate school.

 Jocasta Manasseh Lewis Jocasta joined the lab in 2018 as a UROP.
 She worked with Kohitij Kar analyzing neural data and developing recurrent models of the ventral stream.
-She is in the process of applying to Fellowship programs to attend graduate school.
+Following her time in the lab she enrolled in the Master's in Bioengineering Program at Stanford University, and graduated in 2022.

 Pouya Bashivan, PhD Pouya joined the lab in 2016.
 He received his PhD in computer engineering from the University of Memphis.
 He completed his postdoc in January 2020 and is an Assistant Professor at McGill University in Montreal, Quebec, Canada.
 Pouya's Lab Website